CivicActions/accessibility/Onboarding.md

 * There are many forms of disabilities that are not obvious to an observer.
     * True
     * False
-* What are the 6 checks displayed in the summary when you run the WAVE Web Accessibility Evaluation Tool on a site
+* What are the 6 checks displayed in the summary when you run the WAVE Web Accessibility Evaluation Tool on a site?
     * Errors, Contrast Errors, Alerts, Features, Structural Elements, ARIA
     * Errors, Navigation Elements, Alerts, Features, Headings, ARIA
     * Errors, Contrast Errors, Alerts, ALT Elements, Headings, ARIA